mavisluan/react-review/README.md

 - SearchUser

   - Holds the state of input value and search query
-  - Update the input on every stroke of typing (onChange)
+  - Updates the input on every stroke of typing (onChange)
-  - Update the search query with the input value when sumbit the form (handleSubmit)
+  - Updates the search query with the input value when sumbit the form (handleSubmit)
-  - pass the query to <FetchUsers searchValue={query} />
+  - Passes the query to FetchUsers component as searchValue props

 - FetchUsers
   - Holds the state of users